adeshpokhrel15/Deep-Learning-Computation/README.md

 • We added layers without specifying the output dimension of the previous layer. <br>
 • We even “initialized” these parameters before providing enough information to determine how many parameters our models should contain.

+## Custom Layers
+    To develop the layers which does not exists yet in the deep learning framework.
+• Layers without Parameters
+• Layers with Parameters